Chapter 12.28

 12.28.170 Purpose of cemetery.

-The grounds of the town cemetery are sacredly devoted to the interment of the human dead, and a strict observance of the decorum which should characterize such a place will be required.
-All lots are held as burial places for the human dead and for no other purpose, and the entire cemetery, excluding roadways shall be left in a natural condition, in keeping with the surrounding environment.
+The grounds of the Fir Ridge Cemetery are devoted to the interment of the human dead, and a strict observance of the decorum which should characterize such a place will be required.
+All lots are held as burial places for the human dead and for no other purpose, and the entire cemetery, excluding roadways, shall be left in a natural condition.
 (Ord.
+270 Exh.
+A (part), 2020: Ord.
 76 §16(1), 1978)

 12.28.180 Hours.